ali-ma1/Advanced-Data-Analysis-and-Time-Series-Forecasting/README.md

 **Advanced Analysis Techniques**
 - Use of smoothing techniques to understand long-term trends.
+- Analysis of forecast error variance (FEVD) to identify the contribution of each product family to the overall forecast.
 - Visualization of forecast uncertainty using fancharts.

 **Conclusions and Insights**